Top 10 things to buy before baby's due date

 It can be a real pain, literally, to get constipated after having a baby – it happens to plenty of women.
 After giving birth, you can’t use force to go to the bathroom for 10 or more days without experiencing horrid pain.
 It’s a very good idea to have stool softener at home (and it’s pretty bad even then, but not as bad as it would be otherwise.)
 Don’t forget that little bottle before you have your baby.

-Hopefully, you learned something new from this article, which will help make the postpartum experience with your bundle of joy a lot easier and more comfortable for all involved.
+Hopefully, you a few key items to buy before baby's due date.
+All of these should help the postpartum experience with your bundle of joy a lot easier and more comfortable for all involved.

 One last tip – get some witch hazel pads and put them over your maxi pads for a cool and fresh sensation.